Warranty Defaults

 Landed Cost The Landed CostClosed The Landed Cost of a part is the final cost of the part on an order after all applicable Order Creation and Order Update cost code factors have been applied to the Current Cost of the part.
 Cost factors are applied when the part is ordered and receipted into the system based on the order Type (eg. SO: Stock Order, MD: Machine Down, FI: Fill In, etc.) The Landed Cost of a part will, in turn, be factored into the Average Cost of a part (as specified in the Average Cost field of the Parts Profile tab.)
 For details regarding cost code logic, please see the Cost Code Logic topic in the FAQs and Troubleshooting section of the online help.
 For details regarding the Average Cost of a part, please see the Average Cost definition in the Glossary section of the online help. of the part.

 M.S.R.P.
-The Manufacturer's Suggested Retail Price.
+The Manufacturer's Suggested Retail Price (M.S.R.P).
 The sales price on an item suggested by the manufacturer.
 M.S.R.P. pricing results in a standardized price between locations.

-Click on a Cash Code to edit an existing warranty default code.
+Click a Cash Code to edit an existing warranty default code.